Italian submarine Adua: Construction and career

 Adua was built at the CRDA shipyard, in Monfalcone.
 She was laid down on 1 February 1936, launched on 13 September of the same year, and commissioned on 14 November 1936.
-After intense 1937 spring training in the waters of the Dodecanese, Greece and Libya, Adua was assigned to the 23rd Squadron based at Naples.
+After intense training in the waters of the Dodecanese, Greece and Libya in 1937, Adua was assigned to the 23rd Squadron based at Naples.
 In 1939 she was transferred to Cagliari and became part of the 71st Squadron (VII Submarine Group).